aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **Open Science Laboratory**
   - The newest PCB revision for the rain meter, now with a power consumption of only ~320nA
+  - The new ESP-32-C3_UFID Module with "Unique Fingerprint Identification" Technology

 <br />